 According to the National Highway Traffic and Safety Administration, drunk driving deaths increase by 25% over the Christmas holiday and by 50% over New Year’s.
 Alcohol-related wrongful death incidents increase from a nationwide daily average of 36 deaths to 45 deaths per day during the December holidays and jump to over 50 fatalities per day in the days surrounding January 1st.

-Although it is expected that celebratory drinking will increase around these times, the fact that poor judgment increases drunk driving crashes by such a significant amount is hardly good cheer.
+Although it is expected that celebratory drinking will increase around these times, the fact that poor judgment increases drunk driving accidents by such a significant amount is hardly good cheer.

 New Year’s Impaired Driving Risk Factors